 The key to creating a positive culture is to focus on the aspects that matter.
 While free food and fun team-building exercises may be enjoyable, they’re window dressing if you’re overlooking the underlying issues.
 The key is to make sure that employees feel appreciated and respected, and that they understand the company’s values.
 Company culture should also be evident in the way employees interact with each other.
 Not everyone has to be friends, but there should be a sense of mutual respect and cooperation, and employees should feel like they are part of a team with a common goal: to create the best customer experience.
 If you think of your detailer or the part-time reservationist, for example, as a body filling a role rather than a critical part of the process, then they too will start thinking of their job (and eventually the person) as unimportant.

 There are a few essential things to keep in mind when it comes to company culture.
 Most importantly, it is defined by the way your employees are treated, the values your company upholds, and the way things are done day to day.
 It can’t be said enough: the tone that your culture sets will define how employees interact with each other and with customers.
-Now that you have a better understanding of what company culture is—and isn’t— we will take a deeper dive into how to take control and actively shape it in next month’s article.
+Now that you have a better understanding of what company culture is—and isn’t— it’s time to take a deeper dive by reading the next article in our culture series, Creating or Changing Your Company Culture.